English / Media

 Key Stage 3: Students learn in mixed ability groups and follow the National Curriculum.
 We embed Personal, Learning and Thinking Skills throughout the curriculum in order to enhance learning.
 We value drama in English and the important role that it has to play in developing higher order skills and allowing students to formulate original interpretations of complex texts.
 Students are given the opportunity to experience theatre productions, workshops from professional writers and other activities that enrich their experience of English.

-Key Stage 4: At GCSE, we follow the AQA specification for English Literature and Language.
-Students have 6 hourly lessons per fortnight where the successes of KS3 are built upon.
+Key Stage 4: At GCSE, we follow the Eduqas specification for English Literature and Language.
+Students have 9 hourly lessons per fortnight where the successes of KS3 are built upon.
 Independence and exploratory thought continue to be developed as students study a range of stimulating non-fiction, prose, poetry and drama texts.

-Key Stage 5: English Literature, English Language and Literature and Media A and AS Levels are popular with students.
-We follow the AQA courses for each of these subjects ensuring stretch and challenge is embedded throughout.
+Key Stage 5: English Literature and Digital Media studies are popular with students.
+We follow the OCR courses for both subjects ensuring stretch and challenge is embedded throughout.